 “With type 2 diabetes, your body either resists the effects of insulin — a hormone that regulates the movement of sugar into your cells — or doesn’t produce enough insulin to maintain a normal glucose level.

 More common in adults, type 2 diabetes increasingly affects children as childhood obesity increases.
 There’s no cure for type 2 diabetes, but you may be able to manage the condition by eating well, exercising and maintaining a healthy weight.
 If diet and exercise aren’t enough to manage your blood sugar well, you also may need diabetes medications or insulin therapy” (Mayo Clinic Staff, 2015)

-Here are a few more resources for Type 2 Diabetes:
+Here are a two more resources for Type 2 Diabetes: